Ilhabela: Fauna and flora

 The fauna and flora in Ilhabela prompted the government to create the Ilhabela State Park on 20 January 1977 via the state decree 9414, establishing is area in 27,025 hectares (which corresponds to 84,3% of the municipality's territory, including a large portion of the main island, 11 other islands, three islets, three lajes and one placer).
-The park's importance made it be considered a bioshpere reserve by UNESCO, a Alliance for Zero Extinction (AZE) area of interest and an Important Bird Area (IBA).
+The park's importance made it be considered a bioshpere reserve by UNESCO, an Alliance for Zero Extinction (AZE) area of interest and an Important Bird Area (IBA).

 A 2015 research by Fundação Florestal listed 1,569 flora species within the park.

 Ilhabela is home to endemic species such as the Giant Atlantic tree-rat, the serpents Siphonops insulanus and Liotyphlops caissara and tegus (Tupinambis merianae sebastiani and Tupinambis merianae buzionensis, the latter is endemic to the Búzios island), also being a point of observation of 66 bird species exclusive to the Atlantic Forest (five of them considered globally endangered in 2015).

 There are also historical accounts of the presence of jaguars on the island.
 The first dates back to 1562, when José de Anchieta wrote in a letter to King Sebastian that the island was deserted, but contained "many tigers" (Portuguese explorers were more familiar with African and Asian animals, which they would use as parameters).
 Another account comes from 1877, then the local population killed the last known jaguar on the island, which supposedly swam all the way from the continent.
 Finally, it is known that in 1912 the São Paulo Geographical and Geological Commission registered one particular place with the name "Pedra da Onça" (Jaguar Rock).

 Urban occupation is seen as a potential threat to the preservation of local species.
 Structures such as the Castelhanos road, which allows terrestrial vehicles to access Castelhanos Beach on the other side of the island, concern specialists, who recommend caution when allowing visitors into the area.